-Step 4: Documenting Performance
+Step 5: Documenting Performance for Formative and Summative Assessments

 A fair and equitable performance evaluation system for an educational professional acknowledges the complexities of the job.
-Thus, multiple data sources are necessary to provide a comprehensive and authentic "performance portrait" of a teacher's work.
-The Teacher Keys Effectiveness System takes into account several data sources.
-The TAPS focuses on two data sources, in particular - observation and documentation.
+Thus, multiple data sources are necessary to provide a comprehensive and authentic performance portrait of a teacher's work.
+The Teacher Keys Effectiveness System (TKES) takes into account several data sources.
+The Teacher Assessment on Performance Standards (TAPS) focuses on two data sources, in particular - observations and documentation.